Flagship System Artifact

 Connected construction operating environment

-The IronRidge Construction operating ecosystem.
+IronRidge field-to-office operating ecosystem.

 Reading Frame